November 20, 2019: Construction is now complete! See here for pictures from the ribbon cutting ceremony.

-Click here for the report of current conditions and design opportunities for the Post Office and Varsity Alley from March, 2017.
+Click here for the report of design opportunities for the Post Office and Varsity Alley from March, 2017.

 Amber Alley has new lighting, trenching and signage completed in December, 2017.
 The trenching connected new lighting in the alley to Town-supplied power from the Wallace Deck and the signage directs pedestrians from the Wallace Deck to Franklin Street and back through Amber Alley.
 Concrete repairs were also performed to fix cracked areas in the North Alley.

 The signage and lighting improvement are part of the Town's continuing efforts to experiment with new ways of adding wayfinding, vibrancy, lighting and amenities to the Downtown.
 The Town welcomes your input which can be sent to email@example.com.